1720 words (6 minutes reading time) Lancing Farrell

 Colin Weatherby and Tim Whistler have made some interesting points in their contributions to the discussion about the Vanguard Method.
 Clearly, Colin’s colleague has had some success in using it and has been able to identify unique features of the Vanguard Method.
 In contrast, Tim has raised some legitimate concerns, especially from a local government perspective.
 I have spent some time thinking about both points of view and reading some of the material mentioned.
 Here are my thoughts for what they are worth.

-Services are complex and the interactions between the parts, especially when people are involved, is important.
+Services are complicated and the interactions between the parts, especially when people are involved, is important.
 Experience says that changing one part of a system does often have unintended consequences elsewhere.
 Even using the bicycle system as an example, changing one worn-out tyre isn’t going to improve the whole bike if the other tyre is also worn out.
 A blow out is still possible.
 Upgrading the group set to a 500g lighter (and much more expensive) set isn’t going to make much difference if the rider is 10kg over weight.
 Successful cyclists understand what they are doing as a ‘system’ and coordinate their effort across all aspects of their cycling.

 ‘Frog’ systems add another degree of difficulty.
 Sometimes, that difficulty can’t be seen or understood until you start to change the system.
 This is why ecologists intervening in natural systems often use ‘adaptive management’ approaches – e.g. trial and error – to make small changes and monitor the effect before committing to do more.
 They have adopted a structured and iterative process in the face of uncertainty.
 I know organisations are not ‘natural’ systems but human nature does apply and people don’t always behave predictably.